Bijman/srb2bld/README.md

 - Docker or Podman (Linux and Windows only),
 - GNU Stow (Linux and macOS only),
 - Patchelf (Linux only),
-- GDK-Pixbuf (Linux only),
+- GDK-Pixbuf (Linux only).
 2. AppImage building (Linux only, 32-bit versions of packages are needed too for old SRB2 builds like SRB2 Final Demo and SRB2 JTE):
 - Fuse/Libfuse2/Fuse-libs,
 - File,
-- Zlib/Zlib1g/Zlib-ng-compat/Libz1,
+- Zlib/Zlib1g/Zlib-ng-compat/Libz1.
 3. Flatpak building (Linux only):
 - Flatpak,
 - Flatpak-builder.